supremeimposter/My-Vault/GATE/DatabaseManagementSystem/Relational-Model-and-Normalization/Functional Dependency.md

 # Functional Dependency (FD)

 - Functional dependencies are defined for schema as this is one of the [[Relational Model#Integrity Constraint (IC)|Integrity constraints]], so all possible legal instances must satisfy them.
 - An attribute can be functionally dependent on another attribute.
+So FDs hold throughout the database.
+FDs are properties of the database and does not restrict to any single relation.

 - Let $A, B$ be two attributes of a relation $R$, we say that $A \to B$ iff whenever two tuples have same $A$ value then those tuples also have same $B$ value.
 - If a column $A$ of a table uniquely identifies or determines a column $B$ of the same table, then it can be represented as $A \to B$.
 - $A \to B$ iff $\forall_{ t_{1}, t_{2} }  \,\, (\,(t_{1}.A = t_{2}.A) \Rightarrow (t_{1}.B = t_{2}.B)\,)$
 - No $A$ values are mapped to two or more $B$ values.
+- Functional dependencies generalize the concept of a key.

 ![[Functional Dependency-20240705194126728.webp]]